Independence Day - 4th of July

 Spectacular Independence Day fireworks are also unleashed into the night sky above the monuments of Washington D.C. every year.
 Before the color spectacle gets underway, the "National Independence Day Parade" and the celebrity-filled "Capitol Fourth" concert on the West Lawn of the Capitol traditionally ensure a good mood among the partying crowds.

-America will celebrate its 247th birthday with the "National Independence Day Parade" on July 4th, 2023, in Washington, D.C.
-The parade will pass along historic Constitution Avenue from 11:45 am and will be viewed by many thousands of enthusiastic spectators.
-In addition, just like last year, a spectacular fireworks display will light up Washington's night sky.
+America celebrated its 248th birthday with the "National Independence Day Parade" on July 4th, 2024, in Washington, D.C.
+The parade passed along historic Constitution Avenue starting at 11:45 am and was viewed by many thousands of enthusiastic spectators.
+In addition, just like the previous year, a spectacular fireworks display lit up Washington's night sky.

 Fun Facts zum Independence Day